Monmouth Troy railway station: History

 Monmouth Troy was built for the Coleford, Monmouth, Usk and Pontypool Railway near to Troy House, and opened on 12 October 1857.
 It was the larger of the two stations in Monmouth, the other station being Monmouth Mayhill.
 The Ross & Monmouth Railway found its way to Monmouth Troy in 1874 followed shortly by the Wye Valley Railway in 1876, the Coleford Railway came later in 1883.

 The Coleford Railway closed in 1917.
 The Coleford, Monmouth, Usk and Pontypool Railway withdrew passenger services in 1955, followed by freight services on 12 October 1957.
 The Wye Valley Railway and Ross and Monmouth Railway struggled on until 1959, when both railways withdrew passenger services.
 Freight services on both lines to Monmouth Troy were continued until 5 January 1964 when the station officially closed to rail services.
 If Monmouth had remained a county town it would have been the first county town in Britain to lose all its railway services.

 Goods yard

-Monmouth Troy also had a large goods yard; this was constructed at the same time as the station, and outlived it by nine months until October 1964 when its non-rail depot closed.
+Monmouth Troy Goods Yard (51.8035°N 2.7138°W) was a large goods yard constructed at the same time as the station.
+It outlived it by nine months until October 1964 when its non-rail depot closed.
+At its height, the goods yard was used by the Wye Valley Railway, Coleford Railway, Ross and Monmouth Railway as well as the Coleford, Monmouth, Usk and Pontypool Railway.
+The goods yard closed in 1964 when the last two railways, the former Wye Valley Railway and Ross and Monmouth Railway, closed.
+The non-rail depot remained open until October 1964.